anggxyz/kernel-blog/content/post/launching-kb3.md

 {{< applybutton >}}

 Apply by April 15th to join KERNEL Block III, starting on May 12th.
-We can’t wait to introduce you all to each other
+It is **free to apply**, and $400 (\~$1200 for teams) to join the co-op for accepted KERNEL Fellows, with [scholarships](https://gitcoin.co/blog/t-kernel-scholarship/) available for students and underrepresented communities.
+We can’t wait to introduce you all to each other.

 {{< rawhtml >}}
 <div class="Image__Small">